ymmah/bitcoin-maintainer-tools/bin/README.md

 basic\_style.py
 ===============
-Provides a set of subcommands that does some very basic source file coding style checking and reporting.
+Provides a set of subcommands that does some basic source file coding style checking and reporting.
 The style rules are defined inside the script as regex expressions.

 basic\_style.py report
 -----------------------